HoneyBadgers2/ColoniesOfCotton/README.md

 > To run on localhost:
 >
 > under client/src/components/Auth.js:
-> update the AuthLock section to represent localhost at the specified port (or whatever url to deploy). redirectUrl: 'http://localhost:3000/'
+> update the AuthLock section for localhost port (or whatever url to deploy).
-> In the browser, navigate to localhost
-> login through auth0
-> select a lobby to join
-> once 4 players join the same lobby (you can open 4 tabs for 4 player instances), game will start
+> In the browser, navigate to localhost.
+Landing page will open first.
+Login through auth0 to proceed to the Lobby page.
+Select a lobby to join, and once 4 players join the same lobby (you can open 4 tabs for 4 player instances), game will start.

 ## Requirements